phac-nml/irida/doc/administrator/galaxy/index.md

 cp $GALAXY_ROOT_DIR/config/tool_sheds_conf.xml.sample $GALAXY_ROOT_DIR/config/tool_sheds_conf.xml
 ```

 *Note: We are using the specific Galaxy version located at <https://bitbucket.org/apetkau/galaxy-dist/commits/b065a7a422d72c5436ba62bfc6d831a9df82a79f> which is based off of Galaxy version 15.03.1.
-This was in order to fix an issue that was not fixed in the stable branch of Galaxy as of writing this document.*
+This was in order to fix an issue that was not fixed in the stable branch of Galaxy as of writing this document.
+The specific issue was reported at <https://trello.com/c/I0n23JEP/2484-database-deadlock-for-large-workflows> with the fix in the main Galaxy code at <https://github.com/galaxyproject/galaxy/pull/52>.*

 ### Step 2: Create Galaxy Environment File